ltrgoddard/thesis/temp.markdown

 seen most clearly to derive—or at least to draw inspiration—is the first chapter.
-Like Prynne, Leavis locates the fulcrum of his argument at the point of transition from the Romantic to the Victorian, arguing that English poets of the later 19th century failed to develop aesthetic techniques adequate to changes in the broader intellectual climate and its language, clinging to outmoded ‘ideas of the essentially poetical which, when the conditions which gave rise to them \[…\] changed, bar\[red\] the poet from his most valuable material’.[^112] At first glance, this emphasis on stasis might seem at odds with Prynne’s theory of an important change between, say, Wordsworth and Tennyson, but these attitudes are really two sides of the same coin.
+Like Prynne, Leavis locates the fulcrum of his argument at the point of transition from the Romantic to the Victorian, arguing that English poets of the later nineteenth century failed to develop aesthetic techniques adequate to changes in the broader intellectual climate and its language, clinging to outmoded ‘ideas of the essentially poetical which, when the conditions which gave rise to them \[…\] changed, bar\[red\] the poet from his most valuable material’.[^112] At first glance, this emphasis on stasis might seem at odds with Prynne’s theory of an important change between, say, Wordsworth and Tennyson, but these attitudes are really two sides of the same coin.
 The change that Prynne identifies is a reconfiguration of the relationship between poetic language and reality, not necessarily a change in poetic language
 itself: like passengers in a stationary train carriage, Victorian poets think they are moving forwards when in fact they are simply watching an adjacent train pull out of the station.
 Differentiating the meditative